We’re into real estate investing. We’re also into keeping it real.

 For illustration purposes, let’s use Seth as a fictitious example.
-Seth rents out his 3 bedroom 2 bath house for the going market rate of $1,000 per month.
+Seth rents out his 3-bedroom 2 bath house for the going market rate of $1,000 per month.
 His total monthly costs are $900, so he nets $100 each month.
 Not bad!

 Most landlords are happy to clear $100 per month, per unit.
 They aspire to follow the well-worn path to wealth and buy more and more properties with this kind of cash flow goal in mind.
 It’s a solid strategy.
-You can always increase your profitability by increasing your rents or reducing you expenses.
+You can always increase your profitability by increasing your rents or reducing your expenses.

 2. Dormitory Housing

 With this type of housing, you can take the same type of property and rent furnished rooms to tenants who are affiliated in some way.
-Monthly leases are in affect and the objective is to rent each room at a rate equivalent to an unfurnished one bedroom apartment without utility expenses.
+Monthly leases are in effect and the objective is to rent each room at a rate equivalent to an unfurnished one bedroom apartment without utility expenses.

 With dormitory housing, Seth can rent nicely furnished rooms on a referral basis to single mothers with one child – with one mother and child to each bedroom.
 Here, Seth is able to get $600 per room for a total of $1,800 each month.
 Housekeeping is not included, so Seth’s expenses are $1,380; he now clears $420 each month.

-This mode of operating could also work for three guys taking a year long marine mechanical course at a trade school.
+This mode of operating could also work for three guys taking a year-long marine mechanical course at a trade school.
 It could also work for medical students.

 The magic behind the idea that makes co-housing work is that the occupants benefit from living with their peers.
 This method is $3,840 more profitable per year than operating as a traditional landlord.